adventuregamestudio/ags-manual-source/EnginePluginRun-timeAPI.md

 Fills in the supplied integer variables with the properties of the specified bitmap.
 You can pass any of the last three parameters as NULL if you don't want to know them.

 `width` is the width of the bitmap, in pixels. `height` is the height of the bitmap, in pixels. `coldepth` is the color depth of the bitmap.
-Note that this is not necessarily the same as the game color depth, since it is possible to use 256-color backgrounds in a hi-color game.
+Note that this is not necessarily the same as the game color depth, since it is possible to use 256-color backgrounds in a true-color game.
 Before doing any direct bitmap drawing, you should check this to make sure that you cast the pointer correctly.

 _Added in version: 4_